ngnrsaa/qflex/docs/cirq_interface.md

 ```

 The tensor contraction order was not specified, and the internal heuristic
 will be used.
-It is possible to specify the ordering, and to also specify if
+It is possible to specify the ordering (see Notes), and to also specify if
-gate decompositions should be performed or not.
+gate decompositions should be performed or not (see Notes).

 Finally, the QFlexCircuit can be simulated, and the `bitstrings` is a list of
 strings representing the state vector for which the amplitudes are simulated.